 ✓ ROM Estimation – “Rough Order of Magnitude” – an estimation that will have an accuracy of +/- 50% from the total hours.
 This estimate type will give you a ballpark number instead of an exact figure.
 ROM is a quick estimation with the minimum input information.

 ✓ Precise Estimation – an estimate with an accuracy of +/- 25% from the total hours.
-This is a good choice for projects with an already existing scope of work.
-Estimate still supposes +/- 25% inaccuracy due to requirements and functionality changes and improvements.
+This option is a great choice for projects with an already existing scope of work.
+Estimate still supposes a +/- 25% inaccuracy due to requirements, functionality changes, and improvements.

-During the data visualization step, the UI/UX expert communicates with the client many times.
-The more questions they clarify, the more accurate UI/UX design estimation will become.
+During the data visualization step, the UI/UX designer communicates with the client many times.
+The more questions they clarify, the more accurate the design estimation will become.

-Although UX/UI design supposes creative thinking, a designer’s work usually has a logical structure.
-Every software product design, either a mobile app or web-based one, pass through the following flow:
+Although UX/UI design includes creative thinking, a designer’s work usually has a logical structure.
+Every software product design, either a mobile app or web-based one, passes through the following flow:

-1. Sketching - takes 5-7% of the total estimate.
-UI/UX designer explores the system and related requirements, does navigation and style draft sketches.
-This step also includes a user portrait creation and high-level shifts among screens.
+1. Sketching takes 5-7% of the total estimate.
+A UI/UX designer explores the system and related requirements and does navigation and style draft sketches.
+This phase also includes a user portrait creation and high-level shifts among screens.

-2. Wireframing - takes 60-70% of the total estimate.
-UI/UX designer creates a User Experience.
-The more complex a system is the longer the wireframing stage will take.
-Sometimes designers involve software developers at this step.
-Together they outline logic for the future product to avoid possible mistakes while developing the software.
-By doing this at the wireframing stage you save 10 times more time and budget then at the software development stage.
+2. Wireframing takes 60-70% of the total estimate.
+The UI/UX designer creates a User Experience.
+The more complex a system is, the longer the wireframing will take.
+Sometimes designers involve software developers at this phase.
+Together, they outline logic for the future product to avoid possible mistakes while developing the software.
+This step of the wireframing phase saves you 10 times more time and money than at the software development stage.
 Wireframes may also be taken as a specification for further development.

-3. UI Design - takes 30-40% of the total estimate.
-UI/UX designer customizes visualizations, colors, fonts, icons, illustrations, etc. So-called "Cleaning and Beautifying" step.
+3. UI Design takes 30-40% of the total estimate.
+The UI/UX designer customizes visualizations, colors, fonts, icons, illustrations, and other elements.
+This stage is also known as the “Cleaning and Beautifying” phase.

-4. Slicing (preparing for development) - takes 10-50% of Wireframing + UI Design steps sum.
-This step is estimated only after the design flow approval.
-The time frame of this step depends on the number of screens, UI elements customization or used libraries, the technology chosen for development.
-The more complex the UI design is, the longer the slicing step takes.
+4. Slicing (preparing for development) takes 10-50% of the Wireframing + UI Design steps.
+This phase occurs only after the design flow approval.
+The time frame depends on the number of screens, UI element customization, used libraries, or the technology chosen for development.
+The more complex the UI design is, the longer the slicing takes.

-In my experience, all classic estimations have more or less similar flows.
-But each project has its own flow specifics.
+In my experience, all classic estimations have essentially similar flows, but each project has its own flow specifics.
 Let’s review UI/UX estimations for each project type.

 UI/UX Estimation for Mobile App

-When you’ve already decided to build a mobile app, it’s time to understand what software technology stack will be used.
-It is a crucial thing for UI/UX agencies because the time spent on the project’s UI/UX directly depends on technology.
+When you’ve already decided to build a mobile app, it’s time to understand what software technology stack you will use.
+It’s a crucial consideration when hiring UI/UX designers because the time spent on the project’s UI/UX design directly depends on the technology.